TomasHubelbauer/onewheel-web-bluetooth/README.md

 ## How It Works

-The way this works is that Web Bluetooth is used to find a turned on Onewheel and then pair with it.
+- Web Bluetooth is used to find and pair with a Onewheel over its GATT server
-While pairing, the application asks the device to provide several GATT services.

-You can discover what GATT services a device broadcasts using the Chrome Bluetooth Internals tab:

-- Go to `chrome://bluetooth-internals/#devices`
-- Pair the Onewheel if not paired previously
-- Click on *Inspect* next to the device you are interested in, Onewheels follow the `ow######` naming pattern
-- Click on *Forget* in case you want to try the whole flow again: unpair and then pair
-  - Note that this action is disabled if you are not connected to the GATT server (using *Inspect*)
-- Observe the GATT services listed with their characteristics listed upon a click for expansion
-  - Note that the BTLE service is the one with UUID of `e659f300-ea98-11e3-ac10-0800200c9a66`
+- The main service is found by the reverse-engineered UUID `e659f300-ea98-11e3-ac10-0800200c9a66`
+- All services and their characteristics can be inspected using `chrome://bluetooth-internals`
+- UART serial characteristics are used to carry out an unlock procedure described in detail below
+- All Web Bluetooth characteristics are thus made available for reading/writing/subscription

 ## What Is Missing

 - [ ] Finish the periodical unlock flow
 - [ ] Find out all the known firmware versions
+- [ ] Use hex literals in the code
+- [ ] Inline the MD5 cycle functions `ff`, `gg`, `hh` and `ii`

 ## Related Projects